Leningrad Rock Club: History

 Leningrad was a centre of rock music in the Soviet Union, perhaps due to its geographical proximity with Finland, which made it easier to access Western music.
 Attempts to create rock clubs began as early as 1973, but they were largely unsuccessful.

 In March 7, 1981, the Leningrad Rock Club was formed in Leningrad Inter - Union House of Amateur Creativity house (LMDST).
 Association with trade unions that owned the LMDST, allowed to legally organize concerts and to avoid the attention of law enforcement agencies.
 The Regional Council of Trade Unions allocated 15 thousand rubles on the equipment.
 The club held seminars on rock aesthetics, rock poetry, and a rhythm studio.

 It was intended to be organized similarly to the Union of Soviet Composers and censored lyrics and issued permits to perform in an effort to prevent the bands from making much that was too controversial.
 However, by providing musicians with a place to meet, perform, and discuss their music, the club provided for an unprecedented amount of creative freedom and helped lead to the Russian rock revolution.
 There were restrictions on which bands could perform at the club for most of its history, and groups had to audition before a commission.
 Membership card number one was issued to Beatles fan Kolya Vasin.

 The Rock Club was engaged in concert and festival activities.
 At the festivals, Rock Club bands, by an unspoken rule, had to present a new program to the public and the jury.
 The first Rock Club festival happened in 1983, from then until the closure of the rock club, it was held annually.
 It was at that time that the rock club opened such groups as "Kino", "Alisa", "Televizor", "Pop-Mechanics", etc. Alexander Zhitinsky was a frequent guest of the festivals, who published notes in the "Aurora" magazine.

 The club was monitored by the KGB, the Communist Party, and the Komsomol Communist Youth Organization.
-According to Zhitinsky and to Nikolay Mikhailov (a permanent president of LRC), KGB kurators "did not create much pressure" (one of them even married the kurator of LMDST).
+According to Zhitinsky and to Nikolay Mikhailov (a permanent president of LRC), KGB curators "did not create much pressure" (one of them even married the kurator of LMDST).
 Moreover, George Gunitsky noted that "rockers turned out to be a completely unpredictable audience.
 The KGB continued to dejectedly supervise the rock club, but this gave good indicators only for reports".
 In the mid and late 1980s, administrative control over the LRC began to decline, and those groups that previously simply could not be admitted there due to ideological doubt were accepted into the club - "Avtomaticheskie udovletvoriteli", "Yugo-Zapad" etc.

 In 1988, The Scorpions performed at the Leningrad Rock Club.

 In 1989-1991, the Rock Club managed to hold two major promotions.
 In 1989, the LRC took part in the international movement "Next-stop Rock and Roll", which aimed to bring together the Soviet youth and the youth of Denmark, Sweden, Norway, Greenland and Iceland; a double live album "Laika" was released with the participation of Soviet and Danish bands.
 In 1991, a LRC 10th anniversary festival was held.

 The club effectively closed in 1991.